 How business agility protects your bottom line by helping you build resilient systems

-For this fifth article in our series on how business agility can improve your bottom line, we look at how business agility aids building resilient systems.
+For this fifth article in our series on how business agility can improve your bottom line, we look at how business agility aids in building resilient systems.
 Here business agility practices help by aiding us in looking at risk management for the entire system.
-Not only ensuring the systems we build respond even when under stress, but helping us build safety into the system.
+Not only ensuring the systems we build respond even when under stress but also helping us build safety into the system.

 Check out the previous articles in the series here: